opsplane/handbook/policies/expenses.md

 Mileage for a 2-week pay period should be submitted to Anna on the last day of the pay period (the Friday before you get you paid.)

-Alternatively, you can purchase gas on your tb card for work travel.
+Alternatively, you can purchase gas on your thoughtbot card for work travel.
 You will not receive a mileage reimbursement if you purchase gas on your thoughtbot card.

 ## Reimbursements for Out-of-Pocket Expenses